actigraph/StudyAdminAPIDocumentation/sections/Webhooks.md

-WebhookId|Number|Id of webhook configuration with a given study WebhookDeliveryHash|string|Digital Signature based on computed HMAC256-to-base64 hash Request|Object|Object specific to request sent from ActiGraph to study endpont Response|Object|Object specific to response from study's endpont back to ActiGraph Created|DateTime|DateTime of when webhook was originally created and sent LastSentDate|DateTime|DateTime of when webhook was last sent (can be updated if webhook request was re-attempted) ErrorMessage|String|Detail of any error encountered upon sending the given webhook request
+WebhookId|Number|Id of webhook configuration with a given study WebhookDeliveryHash|string|Digital Signature based on computed HMAC256-to-base64 hash Request|Object|Object specific to request sent from ActiGraph to study endpont Response|Object|Object specific to response received from study's endpont back to ActiGraph Created|DateTime|DateTime of when webhook was originally created and sent LastSentDate|DateTime|DateTime of when webhook was last sent (can be updated if webhook request was re-attempted) ErrorMessage|String|Detail of any error encountered upon sending the given webhook request